EvansKabiru/code-challenge-2-phase-2/README.md

 ## Use the search bar to filter plants by name.
 ## Updating Plant Price
 ## Click the "Edit" button for a plant and update its price.
-## Click Save to persist the changes.
+## Click "Update Price" to persist the changes.
 ## Marking a Plant as Sold Out
 ## Click the "Mark as Sold Out" button to update a plant’s availability.
 ## Deleting a Plant